andrewmcguinn/Europe_Agri_msc-da-sept-24-sem-1-ca2/README.md

 Results:
-Multinomial Naive Bayes achieved a cross-validation accuracy of 0.59 Logistic Regression achieved a cross-validation accuracy of 0.58 Both models demonstrated competitive performance in classification tasks Regression Metrics
+Multinomial Naive Bayes achieved a cross-validation accuracy of 0.59

-Results:
+Logistic Regression achieved a cross-validation accuracy of 0.58

 Random Forest achieved an R² score of 0.94

 KNN achieved an R² score of 0.88

-These models outperformed all other regression approaches Residual plots were generated to assess model fit and error distribution
+Residual plots were generated to assess model fit and error distribution